 Where Would You Stay?

+Which historic location caught your eye?
+Where would you stay?
+Let us know in the comments below!
 With design icons like Verner Panton, Moshe Safdie, and Athena Calderone constantly on our minds, the team at LUDC loves to celebrate incredible architects and designers.
 This list of historic Houston hotels honors just a few, but stay tuned for future posts about incredible designers who have influenced our team and continue to inspire us daily!